spham395/05-Python-Programming/chapter2/strings.md

 ### Byte String vs Data String

 Byte Strings are simply just a sequence of bytes.
-In Python 2, str is an alias of ASCII bytes.
+In Python 2, bytes is an alias of str.
 In other words, they are used interchangeably.
 In Python 3 on the other hand, str is it's own type... utilizing Unicode \(utf-8\).
 Whereas the bytes type in Python 3 is still a bytes object in ASCII; an array of integers.

 ​